National Panorama Competition (UK)

 The UK National Panorama Competition, a Saturday evening event that immediately precedes the Notting Hill Carnival, is a major showcase for Trinidad and Tobago Steel Pan, or (Steel Band), music.
-Held at Emslie Horniman's Pleasance park in the London Borough of Kensington and Chelsea it typically involves approximately 1,000 performers, and attracts almost 5,000 spectators.
-Steel Bands from around the UK prepare a music performance, arranged to last for up to 10 minutes, and compete for the Panorama Championship.
+Held at Emslie Horniman's Pleasance park in the London Borough of Kensington and Chelsea, it typically involves approximately 1,000 performers, and attracts almost 5,000 spectators.
+Steel bands from around the UK prepare a music performance, arranged to last for up to 10 minutes, and compete for the Panorama Championship.

+The UK National Panorama Competition was first held in 1978.

-Ebony Steel Band has dominated this competition over the years winning 24 times, followed by Mangrove Steel Band with 13 titles as of 2025.
+Ebony Steel Band has dominated this competition over the years, winning 25 times, followed by Mangrove Steel Band with 13 titles, as of 2026.

-From 2007-2009 the event was held at London's Hyde Park, and broadcast by BBC radio.
+From 2007 to 2009, the event was held at London's Hyde Park, and broadcast by BBC radio.